 Talk with your providers about ways to deal with placenta previa, which could include having a planned c-section (caesarean birth).

-The placenta attaches to the wall of the uterus (womb) and supplies the baby with food and oxygen through the umbilical cord.
+The placenta attaches to the wall of the womb (uterus) and supplies the baby with food and oxygen through the umbilical cord.

-Placenta previa is a condition in which the placenta lies very low in the uterus and covers all or part of the cervix.
-The cervix is the opening to the uterus that sits at the top of the vagina.
+Placenta previa is a condition in which the placenta lies very low in the uterus and covers all or part of the opening to the cervical opening that sits at the top of the vagina.

 Placenta previa happens in about 1 in 200 pregnancies.
-If you have placenta previa early in pregnancy, it usually isn’t a problem.
-However, it can cause serious bleeding and other complications later in pregnancy.
+If you have placenta previa early in pregnancy, it usually isn’t a problem because it may resolve as the pregnancy grows.
+However, if it persists it can cause serious bleeding and other complications later in pregnancy.

 Normally, the placenta grows into the upper part of the uterus wall, away from the cervix.
 It stays there until your baby is born.
-During the last stage of labor, the placenta separates from the wall, and your contractions help push it into the vagina (birth canal).
+During the last stage of labor, after the baby is born the placenta separates from the wall, and your contractions help push it into the birth canal (vagina).
 This is also called the afterbirth.

 During labor, your baby passes through the cervix into the birth canal.
-If you have placenta previa, when the cervix begins to efface (thin out) and dilate (open up) for labor, blood vessels connecting the placenta to the uterus may tear.
+If you have placenta previa, when the cervix begins to thin out (efface) and open up (dilate), blood vessels connecting the placenta to the uterus may tear.
 This can cause severe bleeding during labor and birth, putting you and your baby in danger.

 What causes placenta previa?

-We don’t know what causes placenta previa.
-However, you may be at higher risk for placenta previa if:
+No one knows what causes placenta previa.
+However, you may be at higher risk for placenta previa if you:

-- You’re pregnant with twins, triplets or more.
+- Are pregnant with twins, triplets or more.